ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesFilesApi.md

 # **GetFileLinks**
 > FileShareArrayWrapper GetFileLinks (int id, int? count = null, int? startIndex = null)

-Returns the external links of a file with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-file-links/).